Speaker

 Description

-The Electron Ion Collider (EIC) [1] is presently under construction at Brookhaven National Laboratory, and will collide electrons with an energy of up to 18 GeV with hadrons of up to 275 GeV.
-In this work we evaluate the feasibility of using a proton-driven plasma wakefield in a tens-of-metres-long plasma stage to accelerate electron bunches to full energy for injection into the EIC Electron Storage Ring.
-Particle-in-cell simulations are used to identify a scheme which allows the acceleration of electron bunches with high charge and low energy spread, building on previous studies which investigated the potential energy gain [2].
+The Electron-Ion Collider (EIC) is presently under construction at Brookhaven National Laboratory, and will collide electrons with an energy of up to 18 GeV with hadrons of up to 275 GeV.
+In this work we evaluate the feasibility of using proton-driven plasma wakefield acceleration to accelerate electron bunches to full energy for injection into the EIC Electron Storage Ring.
+Particle-in-cell simulations are used to identify a scheme which allows the acceleration of electron bunches with high charge and low energy spread, building on previous studies which investigated the potential energy gain.

 |---|